Why these talks?

 Just because you don't like it doesn't mean it isn't helping you

-How to build your creative confidence
+How to build your creative confidence (David Kelley)

 David Kelley argues that people are not inherently ‘creatives’ or ‘non-creatives’.
 Instead, the CEO of the design and consultancy firm, IDEO, thinks that allowing individuals to develop their creative confidence and attain self-efficacy is key.
 According to psychologist, Albert Bandura, this can be achieved through a series of small steps and progressive successes, eventually turning fear into familiarity.
 According to Bandura, Self-efficacy refers to an individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments.
 Breaking a challenge down into small achievable steps and gaining confidence from each success is key to gaining this all-important ability.
 If you are someone who needs that little boost to get started but don’t know how, this talk is for you!